UST-DeMAF/DeMAF-Documentation/README.md

 ## Examples:
 * **Example I**:
     * We built example deployments for various deployment technologies in the [opentelemetry-demo repository](https://github.com/UST-DeMAF/opentelemetry-demo/tree/demaf).
     * For this example we will use the Kubernetes yaml-file.
-Download the [yaml-file](https://github.com/UST-DeMAF/opentelemetry-demo/blob/demaf/kubernetes/opentelemetry-demo.yaml).
+Download the [yaml-file](https://github.com/UST-DeMAF/opentelemetry-demo/blob/demaf/kubernetes/opentelemetry-demo.yaml) and store it in the volume folder of your deployment-config repository..
     * Start the DeMAF Application as well as the DeMAF Shell, explained in Step 1-6.
     * Run inside the DeMAF-Shell: ```transform --location file:/usr/share/opentelemetry-demo.yaml --technology kubernetes --options visualize=false```
     * Expected Result: